carl24k/fight-churn/README.md

 You can also configure the QA to run on numeric event properties, if you events have any.
-See the `event_properties` field in the metric configuration described in section 3.2.2 below.
+See the `event_properties` field in the metric configuration described in section 3.2.2 (below).

+Note that the metric QA uses the metric configuration to run - it takes the start and end dates for the QA from the configuration.
+So if you are running on your own data you need to create the metric configuration (described in detail in the next section) before you can run this QA.
+(For the defaulted simulated data a configuration is already there for you.)

 [(top)](#top)

 ---